Suicide Prevention

 2. How can I find support for someone in crisis?

-You can text 988 or chat with the Veterans Crisis Line for immediate help.
+If you or someone you know is having a suicidal crisis, you can text 988 or chat with the Veterans Crisis Line for immediate help.
 These services connect you to mental health services and crisis call responders.

 3. What is the National Strategy for Suicide Prevention?